 Designing circular business models for a sustainable future

-Future Cities blog #10 Designing circular business models for a sustainable future
+Future Cities Insight #10 Designing circular business models for a sustainable future

 Today, our lifestyle is dependent on the consumption of raw materials in a linear structure: take, make, use, discard.
 We are using the planet’s resources as if they were endless, as if there were no tomorrow, and as if the world population had not already reached 7.6 billion people and will reach 8 billion by 2024.
 This urgently calls for innovative business solutions that support an environmentally sustainable economic development.

 As consultants, we have good news: change is coming.
 Lately, new innovations, business models and supporting governmental policies for a circular economy, are being presented almost daily.
 Industries and policymakers in Sweden, Europe, and worldwide are mobilising to meet the need for efficient resource management.
 The changes are swift and there is no time to hesitate.

 Many believe that circular economy is the solution, but often mistakenly believe that it is synonymous with the recycling of materials.
 However, there is a great deal more to circular economy, and it rarely involves standard recycling - downcycling.
 Circular solutions aim to extend the technical life or use of a product or a material, by new product design concepts and business models.

 This is, of course, easier said than done.
 In reality it will sometimes be necessary to downcycle waste.
 However, by adopting a circular approach and regarding recycling as the last option, we take larger leaps towards the vision of a circular economy, where products and materials circulate and keep their highest possible value and usefulness, and downcycling is kept to a minimum.

 So, as a business, where do you start your transformation?
 Unfortunately there are no quick fixes.
 You will have to start with the core business.